aec-self-study/aec-template/README.md

-# aec-codespace-demo
+# aec-template
-This is a codespace demo!
+This is a template for Analytics Engineers Club!